maryvo/nanobook/guide.md

     BRANCH_WITH_DIFFERENT_LINES_OF_CODE
 ```

-A **branch** of a conditional statement is run if and only if the condition above it is `True`.
-If no conditions are `True`, the else branch will run.
-Not all branches are required.
+- A **branch** of a conditional statement is run if and only if the condition above it is `True`.
+- If no conditions are `True`, the else branch will run.
+- Not all branches are required.
+It is possible to have a statement using just `if` or `if` and some number of `elif` without any `else` branch.

 A **condition** is any operation or value that evaluates to `True` or `False`.
 Here are some example conditons: